“And when the seal was broken there was silence in heaven for about half an hour.”

 The silence is in heaven, not on earth.
 This indicates a gathering or coming situation or condition, the calm before the storm (so-to-speak) or the prequel to events – a short time.
 Seven angels prepare to sound their trumpets.
 The trumpets, here as with any use of trumpets in the scriptures, herald events, or call forth forces.
 Another angel with golden censor prepares to offer incense, “with the prayers of all the saints upon the golden altar which was before the throne.”
 The prayers of the saints (those early martyrs) are once again mentioned as the moving factor in the unfolding of the purpose of God; and this is also a notable example of the power of prayer.

 The angel took fire from the altar and threw it to the earth.
 That signals the onset of the final part of the plan of God concerning both Israel and Rome.
 The fire cast to earth is likened to “noises, thundering, lightning, and an earthquake,” (can this be the horsemen, winds, trumpets, and plagues mentioned again?).
 Then the seven angels prepare to sound (v.6).
 The loosening of the seventh seal indicates events will now be heading to a conclusion.
+Something’s coming.

 The first trumpet sounds.
 It heralds a plague: hail and fire mingled with blood, and one third of the trees and green grass burned up.
 A plague issued against the land, or simply indicating a spiritually troubled land.
 The spiritual plague is not limited in its domain.
 It seems to me that this refers to the conditions that resulted out of the decimation of the land of Judaea for nearly two years under the legions of Vespasian, in subjugating Israel beginning in 67 AD.
 What happens if all the grass and trees disappear?
 If everything is burned up?
-Answer: No food, no livestock, no grain or fruit.
-You had better get out as fast as you can, or you will die.
+Answer: No food, no livestock, no grain no fruit.
+You had better get out as fast as you can, or you will surely die.

 The second trumpet: “A great mountain burning with fire…thrown into the sea.” one third of the sea, its creatures, and ships destroyed.
 A plague issued against the sea or troubled sea?
 And a mountain typically identifies a religion.
 But, let’s ask: What happens if a giant fireball drops into a huge body of water?
 What’s the picture being painted for us?
 As noted above, these signs may refer to the advancement of the Romans and their gaining control of all elements providing life within the region of Judaea.
 More than likely, as with all the rest, they refer to continuing dearth and the rejection of God and the consequences coming out of those acts.